himanshugupta2077/himanshugupta2077.github.io/src/content/blog-archived/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in test.'
 pubDate: 'Jul 01 2022'
 heroImage:
   src: '/blog-placeholder-1.jpg'